nimbus-31/ResumeAnalyser/README.md

 This project focuses on extracting, normalizing, and evaluating resume skills against a job description with explainable, section-aware scoring.

-The system is designed with scalability in mind and serves as a foundation for a future full-stack application aimed at helping students analyze and improve their application documents.
+The system is designed as a foundation for a future full-stack application aimed at helping students analyze and improve their application documents.

 ---